hl7au/au-fhir-base/pages/_includes/au-insurancemembernumber-intro.md

 **AU Insurance Member Number**  *[[FMM Level 1](guidance.html)]*

 This identifier profile defines an insurance member number in an Australian context.

-An insurance member number is assigned by an insurer, as identification of individuals rather than their specific insurance policy number.
+An insurance member number is the unique member number assigned to an individual by an insurer and is typically displayed on their insurance card.
+An individual will not have more than one member number per insurer.

+This definition supports the sending of an insurance member number that is relevant in a healthcare context and may be used to capture Australian and International health insurer issued member numbers.
+In Australia this will typically be a private health insurance member number.

+This identifier should not be confused with an insurance policy number.

 #### Extensions